1 Thing to Do and 1 Challenge with Resource Allocation

 Resource Allocation is a TRANSITION Activity

-TRANSITION activities include Resource Allocation because people that were providing effort on the project need to be doing things other than project once it is complete.
+TRANSITION and CLOSE activities include the allocation of Resources because people that were providing effort on the project need to be doing things other than project once it is complete.
 Basically, they need to find other jobs.

 If they are on loan from another functional manager, then it is a matter of them returning back to that functional area, accompanied, preferably, with a conversation with them, and their manager, as a transition activity.